kbravo10/test-deploy/README.md

 `Function onHandleSubmit()` is a function used to handle a submit button that retrieves the input of a specific name of a subscription.
 This function then sets the filter state to the value the user inputed.
 Then the form is reset to empty to prevent the filter being set to incorrect desired value.

-`Function handleReload()` sets the filter state to empty so the fetch request can request all of the data from the server
+`Function handleReload()` sets the filter state to empty so the fetch request can request all of the data from the server instead of any filteres options the user migth have selected.

+The component returns HTML code that is then received by the APP component.